mattfeng/meet-cheatsheets/javascript.md

   // do something with the error
 }

-// Throw custom error if something isn't right, for example if the user supplied a String instead of a Number throw new Error("what went wrong");
+// Throw (also known as 'raising an error') custom error if something isn't right, for example
+//   if the user supplied a String instead of a Number throw new Error("what went wrong");
 */